reacton-js/reacton/README.md

 <br>

 Unlike methods and properties defined by the user in the component class, special methods and properties are defined at the internal level of the component and always start with a dollar sign.
-It is not recommended to give states names that are the same as special property names.
-This may lead to errors.
+It is not recommended to give states names that are the same as special property names. *This may lead to errors!*

 The **$shadow** property returns the [Shadow DOM](https://javascript.info/shadow-dom) of the component, which is created if the **mode** static property was defined in the component class: